== √Flatland³ === wip

 They struggle for a while over this problem.
 They check measurements, equipment, etc. They do many tests in various configurations and learn some interesting facts, like that triangle angles always add to more than 180, never less; and that the amount of distortion has something to do with the triangle’s area, though the relationship seems complicated.

-They discover two important empirical facts: distances measured along straight lines are consistent with theory, and distortions are rotationally symmetric.
+They discover two important empirical facts: distances measured along straight lines are consistent with theory, and distortion increases with distance from a survey station, and distortions are rotationally symmetric.

 So Puncto and Alicia begin the work of determining the empirical shape of $f(L)$.
 They do this by choosing a small angle that would consistently see measurable distortion, and measuring arcs of that angle at various radiuses.
 Because the distortion is rotationally symmetric, the choice of angle doesn’t matter.